Biomedical Optics Express

 Dartmouth Digital Commons Citation

 Feng, Jinchao; Jiang, Shudong; Pogue, Brian W.; and Paulsen, Keith, "Weighting Function Effects in a Direct Regularization Method for Image-Guided Near-Infrared Spectral Tomography of Breast Cancer."
 (2018).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3960.